IBEW Underground Tunnel Safety

 Collapse & Ground stability

-Tunnel collapses and cave-ins remain one of the most serious risks due to:
+Tunnel collapses and cave-ins remain one of the most serious risks.
+Recognize the signs before movement happens.

 Loose or fractured rock